Carrie Nye: Career

-Personal life
+Personal life and death

 Nye was married to Dick Cavett, from June 4, 1964, until her death.
 They met at Yale and had no children.
 Nye and Cavett bought Tick Hall, a house in Montauk, New York, designed by Stanford White.
 It burned down in 1997, but with the assistance of architects and preservationists, she and Cavett built an exact replica of the house.
 Their accomplishment became the subject of a documentary film From the Ashes: The Life and Times of Tick Hall (2003).

 Nye died of lung cancer on July 14, 2006, aged 69, at home in Manhattan.